-The Young Queer Alliance (YQA) is a non-governmental, youth-led and apolitical organisation registered in the Republic of Mauritius to empower youth, promote equality and leading change for Lesbian, Gay, Bisexual, Trans, Queer and Intersex (LGBTI) people.
-Founded on the 1st February 2014, YQA was ocially registered on the 1st September 2014 after a successful complaint at the Equal Opportunities Commission due to homophobic authorities.
+The Young Queer Alliance (YQA) is a non-governmental, youth-led and apolitical organisation registered in the Republic of Mauritius to empower individuals and organisations, promote equality and leading change for Lesbian, Gay, Bisexual, Trans, Queer and Intersex (LGBTI) people.
+Founded on the 1st February 2014, YQA was officially registered on the 1st September 2014 after a successful complaint at the Equal Opportunities Commission due to homophobic authorities.

-The Young Queer Alliance is dedicated to advance equal human rights of LGBTQI people in the Republic of Mauritius.
-Supported by various local and regional partners and philanthropies and instilling the culture of volunteering and activism among young people; the YQA seeks to empower young people to promote equality and be leaders of change.
+The Young Queer Alliance is dedicated to advance equal human rights of LGBTQI people in the Republic of Mauritius by instilling the culture of volunteering and activism.
+The YQA seeks to empower LGBTQI people to promote equality and be leaders of change.
 For this, our main pillars of action are:

 No movement, no organisation exist without a critical mass of individuals with the ability to mobilise, organise and act.
 At YQA we believe in human potential and their work, and the difference they can make for LGBTQI people in their communities – at workplace, in schools and at home.
 We equip young people and community actors with the appropriate tools and confidence to be role models and leaders so as to network and infuence others.